dib1000/APCSFinalProject/README.md

 06/03/2021: Fixed the displaying of points.
 The points still aren't adding up correctly but I plan on using a boolean to make sure that points would add up from empty spots.

+06/03/2021: Fixed the addition of points.
+Each pellet is worth 10 points and it doesn't
+overadd for pellets that have been eaten already.